Covington has clutch debut, Rockets outlast Lakers 121-111 - WHIZ News

 They might not be done adding to the roster, however: Darren Collison watched the game next to Lakers owner Jeanie Buss in the second half.
 The Rancho Cucamonga native and UCLA product is reportedly weighing an NBA return after retiring from his 10-year career in June.

-The Lakers beat the Rockets 124-115 in Houston last month without an injured Davis.
+Westbrook scored his 20,000th career point during the game in his hometown.
+He joined James and Oscar Robertson as the only players in NBA history with 20,000 points, 7,000 assists, 6,000 rebounds.

-Rockets: Westbrook scored his 20,000th career point during the game.
-He joined James and Oscar Robertson as the only players in NBA history with 20,000 points, 7,000 assists, 6,000 rebounds. … Bruno Caboclo wasn’t available a few hours after Houston acquired the Brazilian shooter from Memphis in a trade for Jordan Bell.
+“That’s a blessing,” Westbrook said.
+“I’m thankful for being healthy.
+Thankful for having so many great teammates.”

 UP NEXT